-Professionals are often required to chair Best Interest meetings and it is essential that they understand the role of the Chair to enable them to lead with confidence and competence in order to achieve positive outcomes for the client using a client focused approach.
+Professionals are often required to chair Best Interest meetings and it is essential that they understand the role of the Chair to enable them to convene and chair a successful meeting with a level of confidence and competence in order to achieve positive outcomes for the client using a client focused approach.

 The course will equip those individuals whose responsibility it is to chair Best Interest meetings to do so with a full understanding of why best interest decision making is required.
-Delegates will discuss: what is a best interest meeting and when is it required, who should chair, who is the decision maker, and who should attend?
-As well as preparation before, during and after the meeting, supporting attendees and recording.
+What is a best interest meeting and when is it required, who should chair, who is the decision maker, who should attend?
+Delegates will discuss the importance of preparation before, during and after the meeting, supporting attendees and recording.